bigboomdesign/big-boom-rule-of-three/trunk/readme.txt

 * Use a color picker utility to easily select a primary accent color to match your site
 * Includes an option to select a hover effect for the rule of three images or icons
 * Option to include "Read More" link with each block
+* Despite the name, you can also create a group of four content blocks instead of three

 For best results, make sure the images you use for each content block have the same aspect ratio.